kehinde-ezekiel/su21-reu-362/project/index.md

 ## 9. References

-- [ ] Your report must include at least 6 references.
-Please use customary academic citation and not just URLs.
-As we will at one point automatically change the references from superscript to square brackets it is best to introduce a space before the first square bracket.

 [^1]: Akram, Muhammad et al. “Awareness and current knowledge of breast cancer.”
 Biological research vol. 50,1 33.
 2 Oct.
 2017, doi:10.1186/s40659-017-0140-9

 [^2]: Centers for Disease Control and Prevention, Breast Cancer [Online]